Chart Color Schemes

 Cultural Diversity

-Corinda's cultural diversity was found to be above average, with 13.7% speaking a language other than English at home and 24.8% born overseas.
-The predominant religion in Corinda is Christianity, accounting for 51.2%.
-Judaism, however, is overrepresented at 0.2%, compared to None% across Greater Brisbane.
+Corinda's cultural diversity was found to be above average, with 13.7% of its population speaking a language other than English at home and 24.8% born overseas.
+Christianity was the main religion in Corinda, comprising 51.2% of the population.
+Notably, Judaism was overrepresented in Corinda at 0.2%, compared to None% across Greater Brisbane.

 Frequently Asked Questions - Diversity